ASeriousMister/SeedCheck.py/README.md

 ```
 source scve/bin/activate
 ```
-The name of the virtual enviroment should appear, in brackets, on the left of your command line.
+The name of the virtual environment should appear, in brackets, on the left of your command line.
 Now you can install the dependencies
 ```
 sudo apt install python3-pyqt5 libsecp256k1-0 python3-cryptography